SimonJonsson1999/lane-detection/README.md

 # Lane-Line Detector

+## Project Description
+A lane-line detector is essential for self-driving cars and serves as an excellent way to learn and showcase computer vision techniques.
+In this project, I explore different methods to detect lane lines.
+The techniques implemented include:

+### Detection Methods
+1. **CannyHoughDetector**
+    - Uses the Canny edge algorithm to detect edges, followed by a transformation into Hough space to identify straight lines.
+    - Performs reasonably well for straight driving but struggles with curved roads.

+2. **SlidingWindowDetector**
+    - Applies thresholding and performs a perspective transform on the region-of-interest (ROI).
+    - Uses a sliding window to detect lane lines.
+Points on the lines are then used to fit a polynomial describing the lane-line, allowing detection of curves.
+    - Lane lines are detected in the transformed space and later mapped back to pixel space, where they are displayed on the original image.

+-
 ## TODO
 - [x] Finish basic lane-line detection algorithm
 - [x] Create the video and save it instead of showing at run time